fifth-postulate/parser-combinators/workshop/guide/src/work/andThen.md

 Note that when the parser accepts its input, it returns a pair as a result.
 In our example it is a pair of characters, but it depends on the parser that we are combining.

 ## Exercises
-1. What is the type of the `andThen` parser.
+1. What is the type of the `andThen` parser?
 2. Create the `andThen` parser
 3. If you wanted to parse more than two consecutive parsers, how would you implement that?